A happy mind leads to a more successful life.

 4/ Be more trusting of others and life.

-Studies have been done that show people are more trustworthy than we think.
+Studies show people are more trustworthy than we think.
 When you trust others you help to develop trust within your community.
 If you can afford to extend more trust, you should take the risk and do so.

 5/ Practice meditation.

 Meditation is not for the weak or for emptying your mind of thoughts.
 It’s a practice of observing your thoughts so that you gain more impulse control.
-Impulse control will get you out of your web of thoughts and behaviors so that you respond to events more thoughtfully.
+Impulse control gets you out of your head so that you can observe your thoughts and respond to events more thoughtfully.

 Training your mind to focus on the current moment will give you more clarity, focus and peace of mind.
 The practive will help you to develop trust in life.